| Magnetic

 a

-calcification)
+calcification) Arteriography

-- dilatation, embolisation (tumors, acute haemorrhage)
+renovascular hypertension, preoperative work-updilatation, embolisation (tumors, acute haemorrhage)

 Barium enema

-- intrinsic colonic disorders, extrinsic compression
+intrinsic colonic disorders, extrinsic compression

 (endometriosis, adhesive bands, pelvic tumors), distal

-- double contrast enema for optimal depiction of mucosal
+obstruction, fistula work-up double contrast enema for optimal depiction of mucosal

-- contraindications: toxic megacolon, imminent perforation,
+surfacecontraindications: toxic megacolon, imminent perforation,

 pseudomembranous colitis, recent endoscopic biopsy, pregnancy,